dildeolupbiten/TkEnneagram/README.md

 ![img3](https://user-images.githubusercontent.com/29302909/96887895-b2f0c580-148d-11eb-91ae-d730a4735fe1.png)

-Users could move many databases to the **Database** folder and select the database you want to work with.
+Users could move many databases to the **Database** folder and select the database they want to work with.
 The above window is only destroyed when the users press the **Apply** button.

 After pressed the **Apply** button, the Enneagram types of the records would be calculated and these types would be added as the new items of the records.